IAEA-NSDDNetwork/BetaShape/README.md

 ```
 C:\...> betashape Ni63.txt
 ```
-Running the benchmark calculations is recommended at first use of the program.
+Running the benchmark calculations is recommended at first use of the program:
 ```
 C:\...> mybench.bat
 ```
 Various options are available.
-In the previous example, one can ask in addition an update of the Q-value (from AME2020), a &beta; spectrum with a constant energy step of 0.5 keV, the corresponding &nu; spectrum, and a CSV file:
+In the previous example, one can ask in addition for an update of the Q-value (from AME2020), a &beta; spectrum with a constant energy step of 0.5 keV, the corresponding &nu; spectrum, and a CSV file:
 ```
 C:\...> betashape Ni63.txt -qval myEstep=0.5 nu=1 -csv
 ```